Adaptive time delay based control of non-collocated oscillatory systems: Introduction

 \section{Introduction}

-Multi-mass systems with oscillatory passive loads are common in various control applications.
-A broad class of such cases can be approximated by fourth-order dynamics where the first active body includes the whole actuator plant, while the second passive body represents the whole payload to be controlled.
-Elastic links with inherently low damping make such systems challenging for stabilization of the undesired oscillations.
+Multi-mass systems with an oscillatory passive load are common in various control applications.
+A broad class of such systems can be well approximated by fourth-order dynamics where the first active body includes the whole actuator plant, while the second passive body represents the whole oscillating payload to be controlled.
+Elastic links, especially those with low damping, make such systems challenging for control.
 Moreover, if only the load output state is available from the sensor measurements, such systems become non-collocated -- that is the objective of our present study.
-For instance in cranes (see e.g. \cite{vaughan2010}) and winch systems, the vertical oscillation dynamics can become essential, due to elasticities in ropes and cables.
-Longitudinal oscillations in hoisting systems (see e.g. \cite{wang2023}) are complex so that the output oscillation frequency becomes highly uncertain and valid only close to an operation point.
-Also the drill-string systems represent a case of oscillatory passive loads (with angular motion), see e.g. \cite{besselink2015}, while such vibration dynamics becomes even more non-trivial.
+For instance in cranes (see e.g. \cite{vaughan2010}) and winch systems, the vertical vibration dynamics can become significant due to the elasticities in ropes and cables.
+Longitudinal oscillations in hoisting systems (see e.g. \cite{wang2023}) are also known to be complex, so that the output oscillation frequency becomes uncertain and valid only close to an operation point.
+Likewise, the drill-string systems represent an exemplary case of oscillating passive loads (with angular motion), see e.g. \cite{besselink2015}, while such vibration dynamics becomes even more non-trivial.